 Figure 1.2 Insertion control mapping with data source

-3. Give the trigger type to this Insert Command with a button named ‘btnSelectDetails’ as shown in the image.
+Assign the trigger to this Insert Command using the ‘btnSelectDetails’ button, as shown in the image.

 Figure 1.3 Insertion trigger

-4. The rule to insert details into the SQL will look like below image.
+The rule to insert details into the SQL table will look like the image below.

 Figure 1.4 Insertion rule